pierre-rouleau/pel/README.rst

   GUI program like Windows Explorer, macOS Finder and others.

 - PEL supports the package quickstart feature available on Emacs version 27 and later.
-PEL provides early-init.el file template and provides commands to create and refresh all files to activate the package quickstart or disable
+PEL provides `early-init.el file template`_ and provides the **pel-setup-with-quickstart** command to create and refresh all files to activate the package quickstart and and **pel-setup-no-quickstart** to disable it.
-  it: the commands **pel-setup-with-quickstart** and **pel-setup-no-quickstart**.

 - PEL also provides further startup speedup with PEL **fast startup mode**.
   See `⅀ Fast Startup PDF`_ (see [#firefox]_).
 Easily speed up Emacs startup